oasis-tcs/openc2-ap-er/oc2edr.md

 OpenC2 Consumers that receive the 'deny file' Command:

-* but cannot parse or process the Command
-    * MUST NOT respond with a OK/200
-    * SHOULD respond with status code 400
-    * MAY respond with the 500 status code
-* but do not support the 'deny file' Command
-    * MUST NOT respond with a OK/200
-    * SHOULD respond with status code 501
-    * SHOULD respond with 'Command not supported' in the status text
-    * MAY respond with status code 500
 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access file' in the status text